Deltares/Wflow.jl/docs/src/user_guide/step3_input_data.md

 As mentioned before, the input data can be classified into two types:

  - Meteorological forcing: maps with timeseries for each model pixel, with values for precipitation, temperature, and potential evaporation.
 This data should be provided as a three-dimensional dataset, with the `x`, `y` and `time` dimensions.
- - Static maps
+ - Static maps.

 ## Meterological data

 Meteorological data is provided as a single NetCDF file, with several variables containing the forcing data for precipitation, temperature and potential evaporation.
 The code snippet below shows the contents of the example file (downloaded [here](@ref wflow_sbm_data)), and opened with `xarray` in Python.
 As can be seen, each variable consists of a three-dimensional dataset (`lon`, `lat`, and `time`), and each timestep consists of a two-dimensional map with values at each gridcell.
 Only values within the basin are required.

 ```
 <xarray.Dataset>